Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

   Specifies the type of job to list.
 Must be either `backup` or `replica` for the time being.

 - **`-Log` (Alias: `-l`)**:
   Specifies the output file path.
-Defaults to `joblist.csv` in the script's directory if not provided.
+Defaults to `joblist-{Type}.csv` in the script's directory if not provided.

 - **`-Stat` (Alias: `-s`)**:
   Includes additional status-related columns such as `IsRunning`, `LastResult`, `SessionStart`, `SessionEnd`, and `Duration` in the output.